jeorgen/chromanode-regtest-backend/README.md

 enter the directory and type:

     git checkout regtest

-The chromanode repository https://github.com/jeorgen/chromanode-regtest-test has some pacthes for working with bitcoind in regtest mode.
+The chromanode repository https://github.com/jeorgen/chromanode-regtest-test has some patches for working with bitcoind in regtest mode.

 Install the dependencies for chromanode with: